ganeshkbhat/ganeshkbhat.github.io/assets/docs/taskcontrols.md

     - Hooks support after dependency-injection package integration
     - Provided in and Allows plugins support for Python, Javascript languages

-Here is a quick demo to uderstand the simplicity:
+Here is a quick demo to understand the simplicity:

 ```
 from taskcontrol import Workflow, task